bkkkk/bkkkk.github.io/_posts/2014-12-19-thesis-before-you-embark-on-your-journey.markdown

 ---
 layout: post
-title: 'Thesis Tutorials #4'
+title: 'Thesis Tutorials #4: Some opinionated tips'
-subtitle: 'Some opinionated tips'
+subtitle: 'Do or do not do, there is no try'
 date: 2014-12-19
 tags: [latex, thesis, typeset]
 type: post